 In the historic downtown you're always within walking distance of tacos, pad thai, and sushi—fare that would have boggled the city founders.
-Montana State University students slurp up green curry soba at Naked Noodle while their professors sample lamb chops and roasted beet salad at Blackbird Kitchen nearby.
+Montana State University students slurp up green curry soba at Naked Noodle while their professors sample crafty pizzas and kale salad at Blackbird Kitchen nearby.

 Got a sweet tooth?
 La Châtelaine Chocolat Co. makes about 60 kinds of French-inspired bonbons, including dark chocolate morsels flavored with huckleberries and port.

 Memorable drinks aren't far away.
 Montana Ale Works, a restaurant in an old railroad freight house, purveys the Bozeman Brewing Company's smooth Bozone Select Amber Ale and biting Hopzone IPA alongside burgers and salads.

 Nearby, Bozeman Brewing has its own taproom for anyone who wants to sample specialties such as Bozone Terroir Fresh Hop Ale, released each year in early October.
 "We bring in more than 200 pounds of whole-cone fresh hops from growers right here in the Gallatin Valley," says General Manager Tucker Kalberg.
 "The wet hops add a flavor and aroma—bright, earthy—that you can only get in the fall."

 Visitors to Bozeman Spirits Distillery, just a mile west, can sip cocktails featuring whiskey or huckleberry vodka in a friendly tasting room.
 Another local outfit, Wildrye Distilling, also pours tastes of its own creations, including a rum made from Montana sugar beets.

 Best Shops Around Bozeman